 team: platform

-fields_under_root: true
+fields_under_root: false

-3. Test the configuration for errors.
+4. Test the configuration for syntax and permission errors.

 $ sudo filebeat test config -c /etc/filebeat/filebeat.yml